Entanglement in massive Schwinger model at finite temperature and density: Entanglement density matrix at finite temperature

 The rainbow colored lines are for a massive open chain with fixed $a=1$ and increasing masses $m_\theta=\{7\cdot 10^{-4},10^{-3}, 2\cdot10^{-3}, 3\cdot10^{-3}, 4\cdot10^{-3},5\cdot10^{-3},7\cdot10^{-3},10^{-2},5\cdot10^{-2}, 10^{-1}\}$ (rainbow from red-top to purple-bottom).
 They may be fitted by the continuum result \eqref{MAJORANA} by choosing the parameters indicated in table \ref{tab:1}.
 The masses are approximately related by $m^c_\theta\sim m_\theta^{1.2}$ and the shift scales approximately like $0.0044 \log(12.20 + 9810 \,m_\theta)$.

-In Fig.~\ref{fig:SEE-MASS0}-right, we show the numerical results for the corresponding central charge versus the interval length $na\equiv n$ for the open chain at different temperatures, following from fig~\ref{fig:SEE-MASS0} (left).
+In Fig.~\ref{fig:SEE-MASS0}-right, we show the numerical results for the corresponding central charge versus the interval length $na\equiv n$ for the open chain at different temperatures, following from Fig.~\ref{fig:SEE-MASS0} (left) according to Eq.~\eqref{eq:entrfu} (the color coding of the curves corresponding to varying the mass is identical to Fig.~\ref{fig:SEE-MASS0}-left).
 For small intervals, the central charge is $\frac 16$ as expected from CFT, whatever the temperature.
 For large intervals, the central charges is seen to increase from low temperature (solid-purple) to high temperature (solid-red) as the $\eta'$ mass becomes lighter.
 The black-solid curve is the CFT limit.

 In Figs.~\ref{fig:SEE-nfixed}, we show the EE for an open chain (left) and a closed chain (right) with fixed interval size $n$, in QED2 at strong coupling, as a function of the mass $m_\theta$.
 The inset is a double logarithmic plot.
 The large logarithmic enhancement at small $m_\theta$, reflects on the CFT limit.
 In the large mass limit, the fall off is exponential.